£75.00

 TECHNICAL INFO

-Specialized Turbo/R folding tyres, hailing from the United States and in production during the 1980s (yet still new & unused after all this time!).
-Made from rubber/kevlar and weighing in at 380 grams (the weight and price displayed are for a pair of tyres).
+Pariba HP tyres, hailing from The Netherlands and in production during the 1970s (yet still new & unused after all this time!).
+Made from rubber and weighing in at 610 grams (the weight and price displayed are for a pair of tyres).
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 If you're taking part in L'Eroica, Anjou Velo, Velo Retro or another similar vintage cycling event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong tyres!